Last updated on June 14th, 2024 at 09:17 am

 A legal process must be followed to protect both the homeowner’s right and the association’s interests.

-Right to a hearing: If the violations are not rectified, the homeowner is then entitled to a hearing before the association’s board.
+Hearing: If the violations are still not corrected, then the home owner is entitled to a hearing in front of the board of the association.

-Legal actions might include filing a lien against the property or even initiating the process of a forced sale.
+Legal actions may range from putting a lien on the property to initiating the process of a forced sale.

 Preventive Measures and Options